huynhthaihoa/huynhthaihoa/README.md

 - Kaggle: [huynhthaihoa1995](www.kaggle.com/huynhthaihoa1995)
 - Linkedin: [linkedin.com/in/huynh-thai-hoa-qn/](www.linkedin.com/in/huynh-thai-hoa-qn/)

-I am an AI research engineer who specialized in (but is not restricted to) solving computer vision problems, especially in the areas of transportation, education, and healthcare.
+I am an AI researcher who specialized in (but is not restricted to) solving computer vision problems, especially in the areas of transportation, education, and healthcare.
 I am always eager to grow my knowledge and experience by learning and collaborating with people around me.

 ## Skills & expertise